Probing missing physics from inspiralling compact binaries via time-frequency tracks: Consistency test with signals from eccentric binary

+Not only can missing physics arise from beyond-GR effects, but our theoretical waveform may also lack important physics even within GR, such as unmodeled orbital eccentricity.
+Current LVK analyses predominantly assume quasi-circular binaries~\cite{LIGOScientific:2025slb}, motivated by the expectation that gravitational radiation efficiently circularizes most systems before they enter the sensitive band of ground-based interferometers.
+However, several astrophysical formation channels predict that binaries may retain measurable residual eccentricity at small separations.
+This has motivated substantial ongoing effort to develop eccentric waveform models~\cite{Gamboa:2024hli, Planas:2025feq, Albanesi:2025txj} and to search for evidence of eccentricity in LVK events~\cite{Romero-Shaw:2022xko, Gupte:2024jfe, Planas:2025jny}.
+Existing eccentric waveform families, though, are often computationally expensive or do not yet provide complete inspiral–merger–ringdown coverage with generic precession.

-We consider a numerical relativity (NR) waveform of an eccentric BBH (eBBH) system provided in the Simulating eXtreme Spacetimes (SXS) catalog.
+As a case study, we therefore evaluate the ability of our proposed consistency test to identify missing physics within GR by examining the impact of neglecting eccentricity in the search waveform model.
+We consider a numerical relativity (NR) waveform of an eccentric BBH system provided in the Simulating eXtreme Spacetimes (SXS) catalog.
 We specifically inject the \texttt{SXS:BBH:1360} waveform, which was simulated for a non-spinning equal mass eccentric binary \cite{Mroue:2013xna,Boyle:2019kee}.
 As the eccentricity evolves with time, we report the reference eccentricity \mbox{$e_{\rm ref}\sim 0.3636$} as measured at a reference orbital frequency of \mbox{$Mf_0=0.0153$}, and the reference mean anomaly \mbox{$l_{\rm ref} \sim 113.2^\circ$}.
 In our analysis, we scale the simulation for a total mass of $60\msun$, which is suitable for observing with 2nd generation detectors.
 So the reference eccentricity in this example corresponds to $f_0 \approx 50 \Hz$.

-Analyzing this eBBH signal in our methodological framework (following the steps in Fig.~\ref{fig:flowchart} for 1000 random samples) fetches some exciting results, which we discuss here.
-Fig.~\ref{fig:e} (top panel) shows the TF representation generated by SET, and an eccentric higher-order mode is seen in addition to the dominant quadrupole mode.
-It becomes more evident as we evaluate the $Y(\alpha)$ and $S(\alpha)$ vectors (see Fig.~\ref{fig:e} (Middle panel)).
-For this example, the calculation of the area under the $\alpha$ curves should not be restricted in the range $\alpha \in [1.6, 2.4]$ since all the energy in the TF plane is derived from the signal in the absence of noise.
-Distributions of the area under the $Y(\alpha)$ and $S(\alpha)$ curves, \sigmaY and \sigmaS are displayed in Fig.~\ref{fig:e} (bottom panel).
-In this case, as well, we note that the \sigmaY and \sigmaS distributions are well separated.

-Statistical evaluation of the effectiveness of our method while analyzing this eBBH system is recorded in Table~\ref{tab:table1}.
-The distance calculations for the eBBH case lie beyond the $3 \sigma_S$ limit.
-It can be better visualized when demonstrated alongside the GR background in Fig.~\ref{fig:d}.